jhessin/Kairos/_docs/story.md

----
-title: MMO Story
+# MMO Story
-description:

 Here are the characters and overarching story of the game as of now.
 This is subject to change.
-layout: post
-date: 2026-08-12 10:21
-categories: post articles
-permalink: bible_mmo/story
----

-{{ page.description }}

 ## Characters